Unifying Global-Local Representations in Salient Object Detection with Transformer: Related Work

 \section{Related Work}

-\textbf{Salient Object Detection.} FCN has became the mainstream architecture for the saliency detection methods, to predict pixel-wise saliency maps directly \cite{li2016deep, wang2017stagewise, wang2016saliency, zhang2018bi, liu2018picanet, zhang2018progressive, he2017delving, ren2020tenet, wang2020learning}.
-Especially, the skip-connection architecture has been demonstrated its performance in combining global and local context information \cite{hou2017deeply, zhao2020suppress, liu2019simple, zhang2017amulet, luo2017non, wang2018detect, simonyan2014very}.
+\textbf{Salient Object Detection.} FCN has become the mainstream architecture for the saliency detection methods, to predict pixel-wise saliency maps directly \cite{li2016deep, wang2017stagewise, wang2016saliency, zhang2018bi, liu2018picanet,10013775, zhang2018progressive, he2017delving, ren2020tenet,Ren_2021_CVPR, wang2020learning,r1_2,r1_3}.
+There are several surveys\cite{wang2021salient,borji2019salient} about FCN-based SOD methods.
+Especially, the skip-connection architecture has been demonstrated its performance in combining global and local context information \cite{hou2017deeply, zhao2020suppress, liu2019simple, zhang2017amulet, luo2017non, wang2018detect, simonyan2014very,Wang_2019_CVPR,wang2019inferring,xu2021locate}.
 Hou \etal \cite{hou2017deeply} proposed that the high-level features are capable of localizing the salient regions while the shallower ones are active at preserving low-level details.
 Therefore, they introduced short connections between the deeper and shallower feature pairs.
 Based on the U-Shape architecture, Zhao \etal \cite{zhao2020suppress} introduced a transition layer and a gate into every skip connection, to suppress the misleading convolutional information in the original features from the encoder.
-In order to localize the salient objects better, they also built a Fold-ASPP module on the top of the encoder.
+To localize the salient objects better, they also built a Fold-ASPP module on the top of the encoder.
 Similarly, Liu \etal \cite{liu2019simple} inserted a pyramid pooling module on the top of the encoder to capture the high-level semantic information.
-In order to recover the diluted information in the convolutional encoder and alleviate the coarse-level feature aggregation problem while decoding, they introduced a feature aggregation module after every skip connection.
+To recover the diluted information in the convolutional encoder and alleviate the coarse-level feature aggregation problem while decoding, they introduced a feature aggregation module after every skip connection.
 In \cite{zhao2019egnet}, Zhao \etal adopted the VGG network without fully connected layers as their backbone.
 They fused the high-level feature into the shallower one at each scale to recover the diluted location information.
 After three convolution layers, each fused feature was enhanced by the saliency map.
-Specifically, they introduced the edge map as a guidance for the shallowest feature and fused this feature into deeper ones to produce the side outputs.
+Specifically, they introduced the edge map as guidance for the shallowest feature and fused this feature into deeper ones to produce the side outputs.